xwp/site-performance-tracker/CONTRIBUTE.md

 See the `scripts` section in `package.json` for the list of all the available scripts.

 ## Releases Guidelines

+1. Confirm that the latest build artifacts for JS and CSS are up-to-date and tracked in the repository by running `npm run build` and confirming that git doesn't see any changes.

 1. Create a new pull request to `master` for reach release that increments the plugin version and adds the release changelog to the README.